 Banks and bank holding companies are subject to regulatory capital requirements administered by federal banking agencies.
 Capital adequacy guidelines and, additionally for banks, prompt corrective action regulations, involve quantitative measures of assets, liabilities, and certain off-balance sheet items calculated under regulatory accounting practices.
 Capital amounts and classifications are also subject to qualitative judgments by regulators.
 Failure to meet capital requirements can initiate regulatory action.
 The net unrealized gain or loss on investment securities available for sale is not included in computing regulatory capital.
-Management believes as of December 31, 2023, the Corporation and Bank meet all capital adequacy requirements to which they are subject.
+Management believes as of December 31, 2024, the Corporation and Bank meet all capital adequacy requirements to which they are subject.

 Prompt corrective action regulations provide five classifications: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized, although these terms are not used to represent overall financial condition.
 If adequately capitalized, regulatory approval is required to accept brokered deposits.
 If undercapitalized, capital distributions are limited, as is asset growth and expansion, and capital restoration plans are required.
-At year-end 2023 and 2022, the most recent regulatory notifications categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+At year-end 2024 and 2023, the most recent regulatory notifications categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
 There are no conditions or events since that notification that management believes have changed the Bank's category.

-The federal banking agencies jointly issued a final rule that provides for an optional, simplified measure of capital adequacy, the community bank leverage ratio framework (CBLR framework), for qualifying community banking organizations, consistent with Section 201 of the Economic Growth, Regulatory Relief, and Consumer Protection Act.
-The final rule was elected by the Bank and in effect for all periods presented.
-The federal banking agencies issued an interim final rule that makes temporary changes to the CBLR framework, pursuant to section 4012 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and a second interim final rule that provides a graduated increase in the community bank leverage ratio requirement after the expiration of the temporary changes implemented pursuant to section 4012 of the CARES Act.
+The federal banking agencies jointly issued a final rule that provides for an optional, simplified measure of capital adequacy, the community bank leverage ratio framework (CBLR framework), for qualifying community banking organizations, consistent with Section 201 of the Economic Growth, Regulatory Relief, and Consumer Protection Act

 The community bank leverage ratio removes the requirement for qualifying banking organizations to calculate and report risk-based capital but rather only requires a Tier 1 to average assets (leverage) ratio.
 Qualifying banking organizations that elect to use the community bank leverage ratio framework and that maintain a leverage ratio of greater than required minimums will be considered to have satisfied the generally applicable risk based and leverage capital requirements in the agencies' capital rules (generally applicable rule) and, if applicable, will be considered to have met the well capitalized ratio requirements for purposes of section 38 of the Federal Deposit Insurance Act.
-Under the interim final rules, the community bank leverage ratio minimum requirement is 9% for calendar year 2022 and beyond.
-The interim rule allows for a two-quarter grace period to correct a ratio that falls below the required amount, provided that the Bank maintains a leverage ratio greater than 8%.
-As of December 31, 2023, the Bank had fallen below the 9% minimum but was still within the two-quarter grace period for correction.
+The community bank leverage ratio minimum requirement is 9%.
+An eligible banking organization is provided a two-quarter grace period to correct a ratio that falls below this required amount, provided that the bank maintains a leverage ratio greater than 8%.